awsdocs/aws-codecommit-user-guide/doc_source/how-to-share-repository.md

 After you have created an AWS CodeCommit repository, you can share it with other users\.
 First, decide which protocol to recommend to users when cloning and using a Git client or an IDE to connect to your repository: HTTPS or SSH\.
 Then send the URL and connection information to the users with whom you want to share the repository\.
 Depending on your security requirements, sharing a repository might also require creating an IAM group, applying managed policies to that group, and editing IAM policies to refine access\.
 This topic walks you through these steps\.

 **Note**
-After you have granted users consle access to the repository, they can add or edit files directly in the console without having to set up a Git client or other connection\.
+After you have granted users console access to the repository, they can add or edit files directly in the console without having to set up a Git client or other connection\.
 For more information, see [Create or Add a File to an AWS CodeCommit Repository](how-to-create-file.md) and [Edit the Contents of a File in an AWS CodeCommit Repository](how-to-edit-file.md)\.

 These instructions are written with the assumption that you have already completed the steps in [Setting Up ](setting-up.md) and [Create a Repository](how-to-create-repository.md)\.